YHHE-yama/Structure-Aware-Joint-Limb-Voxel-Pose/README.md

-# Structure-Aware-Joint-Limb-Voxel-Pose

 ## 1. Overview
-This repository provides the implementation of **Structure-Aware Joint--Limb Voxel Modelling for Egocentric 3D Human Pose Estimation**.
+This repository provides the implementation of **Structure-Aware Joint-Limb Voxel Modelling for Egocentric 3D Human Pose Estimation**.

 Existing voxel-based egocentric pose estimation methods can reduce monocular depth ambiguity, but they usually predict joint voxel heatmaps independently and lack explicit modelling of joint--limb structural dependencies in 3D space.
 Directly modelling such interactions over dense voxel grids is also computationally expensive.